AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

 configure some repositories to continue using the built in PUI requesting feature for archival objects while allowing other repositories to use Aeon.

-This addon has been tested on version 2.2.0 of ArchivesSpace.
-Future releases of ArchivesSpace may cause changes in the functionality of this addon.
+This plugin has been tested on version 2.2.0 of ArchivesSpace.
+Future releases of ArchivesSpace may cause changes in the functionality of this plugin.

 ## Changelog

 - **20170809**
-    - Initial release of ArchivesSpace addon.
+    - Initial release of this ArchivesSpace plugin
     - Added support for sending requests for Archival Objects to Aeon
 - **20171110**
     - Added readme to include configuration resources